About

 Action

-It is the mission to EFI to support strict compliance with the law, for if anything else stands, then the Body Politic becomes a sloppy society reliant on opinion and feelings instead of the black letter of the law.
+It is the mission of EFI to support strict compliance with the law, for if anything else stands, then the Body Politic becomes a sloppy society reliant on opinion and feelings instead of the black letter of the law.
 There are three areas of process focus:

 Strict Compliance: The Second Circuit Court of Appeals put down the notion of “substantial compliance” with the law in Halo v.
-Yale health Plan, No. 14-4055 (2d Cir.
-2016) Jurisprudence is replete with arguments between “strict compliance” and “substantial compliance” with the law. ultimately, the standard is strict compliance.
+Yale Health Plan, No. 14-4055 (2d Cir.
+2016) Jurisprudence is replete with arguments between “strict compliance” and “substantial compliance” with the law.
+Ultimately, the standard is strict compliance.

 Also at issue is the application of due process and “one man, one vote.”